Updated 19th August 2019

-For this, you might need a lot of data.
-Modern games can be massive!
-For example, the Mass Effect Andromeda install files are 55GB on Windows PC, 42.9GB on PS4, and 42.19 on Xbox One – and that’s not including the day one patch.
+For example, the Mass Effect Andromeda install files are 55GB on Windows PC, 42.9GB on PS4, and 42.19GB on Xbox One – and that’s not including update patches.
 If you have 200GB a month, that’s around 1/4 of your quota gone for just one game.
-You will also want decent download speed – no one wants to wait ages for their game to arrive.
+You will also want decent download speed – no one wants to wait for ages for their game to arrive.
 You may as well line up and wait outside the store!
-But latency doesn’t matter too much.
-So basic ADSL is okay!

 The Top Five Broadband Deals For Gamers